darlanmendonca/mn-password/README.md

 # mn-password

-A input component (type text, password or email), with minimalist design.
+A password component with minimalist design.

 See the [demo](https://minimalist-components.github.io/mn-password/)